shamilshamuh/Pizza-Sale-Analysis/README.md

 # Pizza-Sale-Analysis

-Duration: 1 Year Data (2015)
+Duration: 1 Year Data (2015).
-Tools & Technologies Used: Power BI, SQL (PostgreSQL), DAX, Data Modelling
+Tools & Technologies Used: Power BI, SQL (PostgreSQL), DAX, Data Modelling.

 # 📌 Project Overview:
 This project focused on designing and developing a dynamic, insights-driven Pizza Sales Dashboard to analyze year-long transactional data for a pizza business.
 The goal was to help stakeholders monitor performance, understand customer buying behavior, and identify sales trends across different pizza categories and sizes.